trampgeek/moodle-qtype_coderunner/Readme.md

 as part of any new ids.
 Note the capital-I and that there are THREE (3) underscores at both the start and end of the macro string.

-When the HTML UI inserts the global extra html into the question, that macro is replaced everywhere by the actual ID of the answer box's text-area, which is different for the student and author answers.
+When the Html UI inserts the global extra html into the question, that macro is replaced everywhere by the actual ID of the answer box's text-area, which is different for the student and author answers.
 This technique can also be used